dityakurnia/dityakurnia/README.md

 - 🌱 I’m currently learning Information System in STMIK Jayakarta
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me just DM me Via Instagram @letsplay.game
-- I like playing a game FPS like Call of Duty
+- I like playing a game FPS like Call of Duty u guys can add me ( Zephyrus_1 )

 <!---
 dityakurnia/dityakurnia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.